Siavash-cloud/DEBV_calculator/README.md

 ###### Developers: Siavash Salek Ardestani & Younes Miar (May-2020)
 ## 1. A short description
 * The DEBV_calculator is a module for deregressing estimated breeding values (DEBV) based on two former popular methods (Garrick et al. 2009; VanRaden et al. 2009) in Linux.
-The source codes of this module were written in python (by employing pandas, numpy, argparse, time, and sys libraries), and bundled by using pyinstaller (https://www.pyinstaller.org/).
+The source codes of this module were written in python (by employing pandas, numpy, argparse, time, and sys libraries), and bundled using pyinstaller (https://www.pyinstaller.org/).

 ## 2. Inputs and usage